Perranwell railway station: History

-In the 1980s the station had become run down with only a small aluminium shelter with polycarbonate panels offering protection for passengers.
+By the 1980s, the station had become run down, with only a small aluminium shelter with polycarbonate panels offering protection for passengers.
 However, during the late 1990s a new brick waiting shelter was built as part of a refurbishment programme at all the "Maritime Line" stations.

 Facilities

-There is just one platform with level access from the car park.
-There are information boards on the platform, as well as a waiting shelter.
-There are no ticket buying facilities, so passengers have to buy a ticket in advance or from the guard on the train.
+There is one platform with level access from the car park, and information boards and a waiting shelter on the platform.
+A ticket machine was installed in 2023.

 Services

-The new loop at Penryn allowed services on the Maritime Line to be doubled in frequency from 17 May 2009 to give up to a half-hourly service, however when two trains are operating only alternate services call at Perranwell.
+A new loop at Penryn allowed the services frequency on the Maritime Line to be doubled from 17 May 2009, giving up to a half-hourly service.
+However, when two trains are operating, only alternate services call at Perranwell.

 Community Rail

 The railway from Truro to Falmouth is designated as a community rail line and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
-The line is promoted under the "Maritime Line" name.
+The line is promoted under the name "Maritime Line".